 Warning: Last items in stock!

-Our award-winning FDM 3D printers Original Prusa i3 received universal acclaim in all corners of the world.
+Our award-winning FFF 3D printers Original Prusa i3 received universal acclaim in all corners of the world.
 Now, it's time to do the same with SLA technology.

 Original Prusa SL1 is a open-source SLA 3D printer developed and manufactured by Futur3D company.
 It is based on the MSLA printing process.
 Unlike Original Prusa i3 machines, this printer uses a high-resolution LCD panel and a UV LED to cure thin layers of resin to achieve an unprecedented level of detail.